top of page

 About the Author

-I’m a private tutor, a former secondary school English Teacher and the founder of English Home Studies.
-In addition to offering 1:1 tuition sessions for students from 9 - 16 years old (Year 5 - Year 11), I create digital and printable revision guides and activity packs.
+I’m a private tutor, a former secondary school English teacher and the founder of English Home Studies.
+I offer 1:1 tuition sessions for students from 9 to 16 years old (Year 5 to Year 11).
+I also create digital and printable revision guides and activity packs.

-I often post advice and links to free and affordable English resources on the English Home Studies Facebook and Instagram pages but, if you have a child in KS3 or KS4, you might like to join one of my Facebook groups:
+I often post advice and links to free and affordable English resources on the *English Home Studies Facebook and Instagram pages.
+If you have a child in KS3 or KS4, you might like to join one of my Facebook groups:

-If you would like to find out more about my qualifications and experience or read some of the lovely reviews I've received from previous clients, please have a look around my website and, if you have any questions, please send me a message.
-Many thanks.
+To find out more about my qualifications and experience or to read some of the lovely reviews I've received from previous clients, please explore my website.
+If you have any questions, please send me a message.
+Thank you

 bottom of page